17xande/pi-player/README.md

 - Set Displays/refresh rate to 50Hz.
 - Set Date & Time/Automatic Timezone to enabled.

-### Open Software & updates and make the following changes under Updates:
-- Subscribed to: Security updates only.
-- Automatically check for updates: Every two weeks.
-- When there are security updates: Download and install automatically.
-- When there are other updates: Display every two weeks.
-- Notify me of a new Ubuntu version: Never.

 ### Setup Samba shares if required:
 ```bash
 sudo apt install samba